arielgee/Sage-Like/.misc/tasks.md

 ## Next
-* 'mark all as read' is not consistent when folder has erroneous feeds
 * > FIX: BROWSER VERSION 100 - TakeYourTime Extension 'if(version >= "68.0") {' + PREFERENCES + PREFERENCES DARK MODE
 * Font sizes in px is not accessible.
 User can't change font size in some browsers. when converting, must pay attention to line-height.
 Values in em may produce unexpected results. https://developer.mozilla.org/en-US/docs/Web/CSS/font-size, https://developer.mozilla.org/en-US/docs/Web/CSS/line-height
 * before publishing: answer the post https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/46